UrbanApps/Armchair/README.md

 ## Installation

 _The infrastructure and best practices for distributing Swift libraries is currently in flux during this beta period of the language and Xcode.
-In the meantime, you can simply add Armrest as a git submodule, drag the `Armchair.xcodeproj` file into your Xcode project, and add the framework product as a dependency for your application target.
-(This is how the example project is structured)_
+In the meantime, you can simply grab the code, drag the `Armchair.xcodeproj` file into your Xcode project, and add the framework product as a dependency for your application's target.
+(This is how the example projects are structured)_

 For more detailed installation instructions, including a video, see [Basic Installation](https://github.com/UrbanApps/Armchair/wiki/Basic-Installation)